-Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT
+Season G Plays UT AT-TOT TFL Sacks 3DS OBP FR FF PBU INT

 2009 4 47 2 0- 2 1- 3 0- 0 0 0 0 0 0 0

-2010 10 264 11 6-17 2-10 1- 9 1 0 0 0 0 0
+2010 7 176 6 3- 9 1- 1 0- 0 0 0 0 0 0 0

-Totale 1/1 211 12 6 10 2 12 1 0 1
+Totale 11 223 0 2 11 2.4 0.0 ^ ^

 - Perkins was listed atop on the depth chart at strong safety but suffered a season ending knee injury at Missouri.
-He played the entire second half with the injury. - Perkins' loss to the defensive backfield is big, as he is the "quarterback" of the defense, directing the defensive backs and linebackers on nearly every play. - Prior to his injury, Perkins was leading the Buffs with 38 tackles, 7.6 per game on the season through five games.
-He also had one tackle for loss, another for no gain, three third-down stops, one fumble recovery and one pass break-up on the season. - Perkins had six tackles, four solo, including one for no gain, a third down stop and a pass breakup in CU's 29-27 win over Georgia in week 4. - Perkins led the Buffs with seven tackles (five solo) against Hawai'i in week One of his tackles was for a 10-yard loss while he also had two third down stops and a fumble recovery.
+He played the entire second half with the injury. - Prior to his injury, Perkins was leading the Buffs with 38 tackles, 7.6 per game on the season.
+He also had one tackle for loss, another for no gain, three third-down stops, one fumble recovery and one pass break-up on the season. - Perkins had six tackles, four solo, including one for no gain, a third down stop and a pass breakup in CU's 29-27 win over Georgia. - Perkins led the Buffs with seven tackles (five solo) against Hawai'i.
+One of his tackles was for a 10-yard loss while he also had two third down stops and a fumble recovery.
 He was also credited with the safety as he tackled Alex Green in the end zone after Bryant Moniz passed him the ball with LB Tyler Ahles pressuring. - Perkins was second on the team against Colorado State with nine tackles and also had an interception, which he returned nine years before being pushed out of bounds. - Perkins has been a valuable asset on special teams throughout his career.
 He finished the 2009 season with 25 special teams points, third most on the team. - He replaced an injured Ray Polk in the starting lineup at free safety in the last four games of 2009, and responded with 41 tackles, two interceptions and a forced fumble, coming up with a turnover in three of the four games. - Perkins finished the season third on the team in tackles, averaging 7.8 per game, and is the leading returner from last year's squad in that category. - Perkins came up huge against Texas A&M, coming up with nine tackles on 43 defensive snaps played.
 He also had one tackle for zero yards, one third down stop and his first career interception, that helped ice the game as the Buffs took a 35-34 lead on the previous drive with less than 2 minutes left. - Perkins' grandfather, Don Perkins, was an All-American running back at New Mexico (1956-59) and was later drafted by the Dallas Cowboys.
 He played for the Cowboys from 1960-68, he was the 1961 NFL Rookie of the Year, a six-time pro bowler and is in the Cowboy's Ring of Fame. - Perkins earned his first game action in the season opener against Colorado State his redshirt-freshman season in 2008.
 His first start came during the third game of the season against West Virginia. - Perkins played athletically for Northglenn High School in the Denver metro area, but attended Community Christian High School, which did not offer sports.
 He played both offense and defense at Northglen and as a senior finished third in the state with 1,628 rushing yards.